tradecloud/tradecloud-docs-api-v2/api/rules.md

 Never *re*send **all** or **all active** orders, responses, dispatch advices or forecasts periodically.

-Resending all orders, responses, dispatch advices or forecasts periodically will result in processing delays and excessive network, server and storage resource usage.
+Resending periodically will result in processing delays and excessive network, server and storage resource usage.

 ### The order or order response should only contain new or changed lines

-The order or order response should only contain **order lines** that are **new or changed**.
-Sending an unchanged order line could trigger an unexpected line status change in Tradecloud.
+The order or response should only contain **order lines** that are **new or changed**.

+Sending all lines may result in processing delays and unnecessary network, server and storage resource usage.

 ### Arrays are limited to 100 objects